Safeguarding Policy

 • Fear of certain adults or locations

-• Withdrawal, aggression, or behavioural changes
+• Withdrawal, aggression, or behaviour changes

 • Inappropriate sexual behaviour or knowledge

-• Poor hygiene or signs of neglect
+• Poor hygiene or neglect signs

 • Repeated absences or lateness